Symbol1/Symbol1.github.io/vaseman/README.md

   work, I construct a regeneration code named *moulin code*.
 This name is inspired by the *cascade code* that pioneers this work.
 The word "cascade" refers to the nested nature of the code, but also means a type of waterfalls.
-  I found the word "moulin" means a waterfall within a glacier, which puts a reference to Amazon S3 Glacier, a long-term storage service.
-Later when I proposed this name to Iwan my advisor, his first reaction is asking why windmill, the meaning of moulin in French.
+  I found the word "moulin" means a waterfall within a glacier, which drops a reference to Amazon S3 Glacier, a long-term storage service.
+Later when I proposed this name to Iwan my advisor, his first reaction was asking why windmill, the meaning of moulin in French?
+Did I mention that "moulin" sounds like an abbreviation of "multilinear"?

 ![Vaseman family jumping synchronously on a grass field](Jau-Pao%20Wang%202021-04-12.jpg) ↑ Jau-Pao Wang, April 2021, pen on paper.